TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 # Entity Sentinel (Beta)

-A Home Assistant template blueprint that watches your critical entities and reports any that have gone quiet, the device that dropped offline and the one frozen at its last value, as a sensor anything in your system can read.
+A Home Assistant template blueprint that watches a list of your critical entities and reports any that have gone quiet, the device that dropped offline and the one frozen at its last value, as a sensor anything in your system can read.

 ## What This Solves

-A device going quiet is rarely announced.
-A Zigbee sensor drops off the mesh, an integration stops serving one entity, a device hangs and freezes at its last value while still showing a healthy state.
+A device going quiet is never announced.
+A Zigbee sensor drops off the mesh, an integration that stops serving a depreciated entity, a device hangs and freezes at its last value while still showing a healthy state.
 None of these throws an error, and a plain value check sails right past the frozen one, because the value still looks fine.

-Home Assistant has no built-in answer for this, and the common approaches each miss a case: a simple `unavailable` check never catches the device that is frozen but still "present," and a value-change check wrongly flags a steady-but-healthy sensor that simply has not changed.
-What people keep asking for is one question that catches all of it: has this entity actually reported lately, and is it still here?
+Home Assistant has no built-in answer for this, and the common approaches each miss a case: a simple `unavailable` check never catches the device that is actually "frozen" but still "present," and a value-change check wrongly flags a steady-but-healthy sensor that simply has not changed.
+What people keep asking for is one question that catches all of it: has this entity actually reported lately, and is it still alive?

-That is the question Entity Sentinel asks, by two checks chosen automatically per entity.
+That is the question Entity Sentinel asks and answers.

 Its companion, **Battery Sentinel**, counts the batteries running low.
 Battery Sentinel answers "what is running low," Entity Sentinel answers "what stopped reporting."
 Build both for full coverage, or just the one you want.
 They are separate blueprints and do not depend on each other.

 Plenty of blueprints already scan the whole house on a timer and list whatever is offline.
 Those are good at "set it up in two minutes and get a daily list of everything that is dead," and this does not replace them.
-Entity Sentinel is for the narrower request: watch the specific entities that matter, catch the frozen ones a state scan misses, and hear about it without polling the whole system on a schedule.
+Entity Sentinel is for the narrower request: it watches the specific entities that matter to you, it catches the frozen ones a state scan misses, and it works without polling the whole system on a schedule.

 ## Built on Request, and Why It Is a Beta

 Every other blueprint from The Thinking Home grew out of my own house.
 The sensors and automations behind them ran on my system for years before I shared them, so the reliability was already settled.
 My job was to generalize what already worked: make it configurable, document it, smooth the edges, and hand over something I already trusted.

 This one is different.
-It did not run quietly in my walls for years before release.
-It was asked for, by the community, for a problem the existing tools did not solve.
-So I built it: imagined, drafted, edited, debugged, and tested as hard as one house and an adversarial test suite allow.
-I believe in it, but I cannot yet claim what years of uneventful running would let me claim.
+It did not run quietly for years in my walls.
+It was asked for, by the community, for a problem the existing tools cannot solve.
+So I built it: imagined, drafted, edited, reimagined, debugged, and tested as hard as one house and an adversarial test suite allow.

-That is why this is a beta, not a stable release.
+That is why this is a beta release.
 It is genuinely useful today, and I run it on my own system.
 But if you use it, you are also helping test and refine it.
-Real homes are more varied than any one setup, and the edge cases that matter most are the ones I cannot produce here.
-If you hit something, the [community thread](https://xeazy.com/logbook/) is where it gets found and fixed.
+Real homes are more varied than any one setup, and the edge cases that matter most are the ones I did not imagine and cannot produce.
+If you hit something, the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where it gets found and fixed.
 That is the deal: I have done my best to build it, and the community's use is what will make it solid.

 ## Why a Sensor, Not an Automation

-Most blueprints for this kind of job are automations: they run on a schedule, fire a notification, and that is the entire product.
-You get one alert and nothing in your system can read the result afterward.

-This builds a `sensor` instead.
-A sensor has a state and attributes that persist, and anything in Home Assistant can read it.
-That one difference is what puts the rest within reach.
+This builds a `sensor` which has a state and attributes that persist.
+Anything in Home Assistant can read it and that difference is is powerful.
 One sensor, many listeners:

-- **A notification** when a critical sensor goes quiet, so you find out before you need it.
+- **A notification automation** when a critical sensor goes quiet, so you find out before you need it.
 - **A dashboard card** listing every entity that is offline or frozen, with how long it has been quiet.
 - **A gate on another automation**, holding back logic that leans on a sensor that has stopped reporting, so a stale reading never drives an action.
 - **A health badge** for the whole house, one number that is zero when everything is reporting.